TouhidApps/KMP-Navigation3/README.md

 ### Features-

-- Old xml based project support
+- Old xml based project (Add compose & nav3 in new activity and navigate from xml to compose and back navigation)
 - New full fresh compose project support
 - Well arranged navigation route
 - Data/Object transfer to route